Salt & Wind Travel

 Bonus Tip: Why is Chianti Wrapped In Straw?

-That straw-wrapped bottle you’ve seen at your local red sauce joint is a basic bottle of Chianti wine.
+The straw-wrapped bottle you’ve seen at your local Italian restaurant is a basic bottle of Chianti wine.
 As iconic as they are, these “fiaschi” were invented by accident.

-These bottles get their name from the expression “fare fiasco” or to make a mistake in Italian.
-They were created after a production error resulted in some bottle bottoms not flattening when cooling.
-Instead of being thrown out, these mistakes were covered in raffia that gave them a wider base, allowing them to stand up.
+These bottles derive their name from the Italian expression “fare fiasco,” meaning to make a mistake.
+They were created after a production error resulted in some bottle bottoms not flattening during the cooling process.
+Instead of being thrown out, these mistakes were covered in raffia that gave them a broader base, allowing them to stand up.

-Once producers realized there was the bonus of the straw protecting their precious wine in transport, the iconic bottle was born.
+Once producers realized the bonus of the straw protecting their precious wine during transport, the iconic bottle was born.

 Sip Chianti At Home

 Chianti is a wine that some people say you must grow to appreciate unless you’re born in Italy.
-It may not be a wine that is immediately easy to drink, but it’s worth trying and tasting repeatedly.
+It may not be a wine that’s immediately easy to drink, but it’s worth trying and savoring repeatedly.

-If you want to bring a bit of Tuscany into your home, pair your next Italian meal with a glass.
-Antinori, Badia A Coltibuono, Fontodi, Frescobaldi, and Querciabella are a few classic producers.
-Per the great Eric Asimov, we recommend serving it slightly chilled.
+If you want to bring a bit of Tuscany into your home, pair your next Italian meal with a glass of wine.
+Antinori, Badia a Coltibuono, Fontodi, Frescobaldi, and Querciabella are among the classic producers.
+According to Eric Asimov, we recommend serving it slightly chilled.
 Cin Cin!

 Things To Do For Food Lovers In Florence

-If you love Chianti wine, chances are you’re a fellow food and wine lover.
-We’ve rounded up our picks of 5 unique things to do in Florence Italy for food lovers.
-From local groceries to market crawls and hands-on cooking classes and DIY food tours, we can also help you plan it all!
+If you love this article, chances are you’re a fellow food and wine lover.
+We’ve rounded up our picks of 5 unique things to do in Florence, Italy, for food lovers.
+From local groceries to market crawls, hands-on cooking classes, and DIY food tours, we can also help you plan it all!

 Have Us Plan Your Italy Trip